Manu098vm/SVResearches/README.md

 ## SVRaidParser
 This is a script that uses [pkNX](https://github.com/kwsch/pkNX) libraries to create human-readable JSON data from Event Raid flatbuffers.
-This is used to build the JSONs in the [Pporg Event Gallery](https://github.com/projectpokemon/EventsGallery).
+This is used to build the JSONs in the [PPorg Event Gallery](https://github.com/projectpokemon/EventsGallery).
 Event Raid data can be obtained by extracting the binaries from the save file with SVSaveBlockDecryptor or from [BCAT](https://github.com/Manu098vm/bcat_updates).

 ## Random writings